JanusGraph/janusgraph/docs/connecting/java.md

 projects](https://github.com/JanusGraph/janusgraph/tree/master/janusgraph-examples).

-This section only covers how applications can connect to JanusGraph Server.
+This section only covers how applications can connect to JanusGraph Server using the [GraphBinary](http://tinkerpop.apache.org/docs/current/dev/io/#graphbinary) serialization.
 Refer to [Gremlin Query Language](../basics/gremlin.md) for an introduction to Gremlin and pointers to further resources.

 ## Getting Started with JanusGraph and Gremlin-Java